-Organizational context refers to the adoption of technological innovation that belongs to an organization that might be affected by several factors (Ahmadi et al., 2015).
+Organizational context refers to the adoption of technological innovation that belongs to an organization that might be affected by several factors.
 In this study, there are several factors which have influenced the organizational context pertaining to the HIS implementation as shown in Figure 1.